Scott L. Nooner

 Specialization in Teaching

-Dr. Nooner’s teaching spans introductory through advanced courses in Earth and Ocean Sciences, with an emphasis on active learning and applied skills to prepare students for industry and graduate school.
-He integrates fieldwork, data analysis, and real-world datasets into his curriculum to help students connect classroom theory with practical application.
-His undergraduate natural hazards course and MATLAB programming course are examples of how he provides direct, real-world training in scientific inquiry to better understand earth processes.
+Dr. Scott Nooner’s teaching philosophy spans introductory through advanced courses in Earth and Ocean Sciences, emphasizing active learning, critical thinking, and applied skill development to prepare students for successful careers in industry, research, entrepreneurial pursuits, or graduate school.
+Drawing intentionally from his own undergraduate experience in the liberal arts, he champions an interdisciplinary approach that values creativity alongside scientific rigor.
+Dr. Nooner prioritizes hands-on education, seamlessly integrating fieldwork and real-world datasets into his curriculum to help students connect abstract classroom theories with practical, tangible applications.
+His undergraduate Natural Hazards course and specialized MATLAB programming course for geosciences are prime examples of how he provides direct training in employable scientific inquiry.

 Research Interests